 The Apple Watch Series 5 smartwatch (prices start at $599) looks exactly like its predecessor, the Series 4.

 The ceramic watch case, available only in white, is supposed to be very scratch-resistant, while the titanium watch case comes in natural brushed and space black finishes, with the space black finish having a diamond-like coating.
+I find the natural brushed titanium model attractive.

 Apart from the new case materials, the biggest upgrade in the new Series 5 is its always-on display (AOD).